deep-security/chef-agent/README.md

 1. Create a symbolic link to the recipe at the top level of the new repo (```ln -s clone/recipe recipe```)

 This will keep each of the customer cookbook in it's own git repo but allow you to point OpsWorks to one place.

+## Contributing

+We're always open to PRs from the community.
+To submit one:

+1. Fork the repo
+1. Create a new feature branch
+1. Make your changes
+1. Submit a PR with an explanation of what/why/cavaets/etc.

+We'll review and work with you to make sure that the fix gets pushed out quickly.